- Future Students

 - Current Students

-By submitting the application for admission to OSU, incoming freshman and transfer students are automatically considered for scholarships.
-Additional need-based scholarships require students to submit the FAFSA before the priority deadline of February 28.
-Current OSU students can apply for scholarships within their academic department/college starting November 1 using the common application on the Scholarship Management System.
+By submitting the application for admission to OSU, incoming freshman and transfer students are automatically considered for scholarships awarded by the University Scholars Program.
+OSU also offers need-based scholarships that require students to submit the FAFSA before the priority deadline of February 28.
+In addition, both newly-admitted and continuing OSU students can apply for college and departmental scholarships starting November 1 through OSU ScholarDollars.

 All renewal criteria for scholarships can be found here.
 As of the 2016-17 academic year, renewal criteria has changed so students should be sure to note which year they began receiving their award to determine which renewal criteria applies to their scholarship.

 No. Once a student does not meet the annual renewal criteria for a scholarship and that scholarship is canceled, the only option for reinstatement is to submit an appeal.

 The Scholarship Office tracks GPA and completed credits from term to term and notifies the student of their progress toward renewal, but scholarships will disburse each term as long as the student is enrolled full-time.
 Annual completed credits and GPA for renewal are checked only at the end of spring term.